 Some fish, like the Parrotfish, will excrete mucus to surround themselves as they rest.
 In most stages of rest, a fish will wake up at the slightest sound or if the aquarium lights go on.
 It’s just a matter of survival.

 Most people who own aquariums believe that fish like other pets will sleep when you sleep and get up when you get up.
-That turning the light off settles them down and helps them go night-night.
+Turning the light off settles them down and helps them go night-night.

 So even though they are not closing their eyelids and laying down flat, they’ll have a period when activity and metabolism slow way down as a way to conserve energy and restore the energy levels in their body just like any creature on earth.